-CITY OF LINCOLN
+CITY OF LINCOLN CENTER

-Consumer Confidence Report - 2024 Covering Calendar Year - 2023
+Consumer Confidence Report - 2025 Covering Calendar Year - 2024

-This brochure is a snapshot of the water quality we provided last year.
-Included are the details about where your water comes from, what it contains, and how it compares to the Environmental Protection Agency (EPA) and state standards.
+This brochure is a snapshot of the quality of the water that we provided last year.
+Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and state standards.
 We are committed to providing you with information because informed customers are our best allies.
-If you would like to observe the decision-making process that affects drinking water quality, please call Darren Johnson at 785-524-4280.
+If you would like to observe the decision-making process that affect drinking water quality, please call Darren Johnson at 785-524-4280.